 Ideas won’t come to you spontaneously, this is the first thing you have to understand.
-They are your gold nuggets in your personal mine, so you need you to search for them, and work for them.
+They are your gold nuggets in your mine, so you need to search for them, and work for them.

 If you want to find new ideas, plan a specific time frame in your days in which you focus on the problems you want to solve.
 Then try to find one or more solutions, and write them somewhere, even if they appear foolish.

 There’s an idea hidden in every thought.